-Smoke still lingered in the air Thursday morning on the 100 block of Saratoga Ave. in Santa Clara after a July 14 fire destroyed a dental office building at 160 Saratoga.
+Smoke still lingered in the air Thursday morning on the 100 block of Saratoga Avenue in Santa Clara after a late night fire on July 14 destroyed a dental office building at 160 Saratoga Ave.
 The blaze broke out around 9:30 p.m.
 Wednesday.

-Santa Clara Fire Dept. fire watch teams remain on the site to monitor hot spots and evaluate the still-smoldering building’s stability.
+Santa Clara Fire Department (SCFD) fire watch teams remain on the site to monitor hot spots and evaluate the still-smoldering building’s stability.

-The fire department will keep a watch crew on the site while the fire is investigated.
+The fire department will keep a watch crew on the Saratoga Avenue site while the fire is investigated.